Airport 1975

 Airport 1975 (also known as Airport '75) is a 1974 American air disaster film and the first sequel to the successful 1970 film Airport.
 It was directed by Jack Smight, produced by William Frye, executive produced by Jennings Lang, and written by Don Ingalls.
-The film stars Charlton Heston, Karen Black, George Kennedy and Gloria Swansonas a fictionalized version of herselfin her final film role.
+The film stars Charlton Heston, Karen Black, George Kennedy, Gloria Swanson in her final film, Efrem Zimbalist Jr., Susan Clark, Sid Caesar, Linda Blair, Dana Andrews, Roy Thinnes, Nancy Olson, Ed Nelson, Myrna Loy, Augusta Summerland and Helen Reddy in her film debut.

-The plot concerns the dramatic events aboard an airborne Boeing 747 when a small aircraft crashes into the cockpit, causing the fatalities of senior crew and the blinding of the pilot, leaving no one aboard qualified to take the controls.
+The plot concerns the dramatic events aboard an airborne Boeing 747 when a small aircraft crashes into the cockpit, causing the fatalities of the First Officer and Flight Engineer and the blinding of the Captain, leaving no one aboard qualified to take the controls.
 Airport 1975 was the seventh highest-grossing movie of 1974 at the US and Canada box office.

 Plot

-Columbia Airlines Flight 409 is a Boeing 747-100 on a red-eye flight from Washington Dulles International Airport to Los Angeles International Airport, while Scott Freeman is a businessman flying his private Beechcraft Baron to a sales meeting in Boise, Idaho.
-However, an occluded front has the entire West Coast of the United States socked in, with Columbia 409 and Freeman's Beechcraft both diverted to Salt Lake City International Airport.
+Columbia Airlines Flight 409 is a Boeing 747 on a red-eye flight from Washington Dulles International Airport to Los Angeles International Airport, while Scott Freeman is a businessman flying his private Beechcraft Baron to a sales meeting in Boise, Idaho.
+When an occluded front severely reduces visibility along the entire West Coast of the United States, Columbia 409 and Freeman's Beechcraft are diverted to Salt Lake City International Airport.

-Salt Lake air traffic control assigns Columbia 409 to land ahead of Freeman's Beechcraft.
-As Columbia 409 is about to start its descent, First Officer Urias unlocks himself from his seat to check out a vibration.
-Just then, Freeman suffers a heart attack and uncontrollably ascends into the approach of Columbia 409.
-The Beechcraft slams into Columbia 409 just above the co-pilot seat, ripping a hole through which Urias is ejected from the jet, while killing the flight engineer and sending debris that blinds the jet's pilot, Captain Stacy.
-Stacy is able to engage the autopilot and the altitude hold switch before losing consciousness.
-Nancy Pryor, the First Stewardess, rushes to the flight deck.
+Columbia 409 is ordered to land ahead of Freeman's Beechcraft and First Officer Urias unlocks himself from his seat to check out a vibration.
+Freeman suffers a heart attack and ascends uncontrollably, slamming into Columbia 409.
+The collision rips a hole above the co-pilot seat, ejecting Urias, killing the flight engineer and blinding Captain Stacy, the pilot.
+Stacy engages the autopilot and altitude hold before losing consciousness.
+Nancy Pryor, the First Stewardess, informs the Salt Lake control tower there is no one to fly the plane.